Positions currently vacant

 - On arrival in Slovenia:

-- allocation of mobile phone (remains school property).
+- allocation of mobile phone and SIM card (subscription paid)

-- contributions entitle public healthcare and state pension scheme;
+- contributions to entitle public healthcare and state pension scheme